3,3',5,5'-Tetramethylbenzidine

 3,3′,5,5′-Tetramethylbenzidine or TMB is a chromogenic substrate used in staining procedures in immunohistochemistry as well as being a visualising reagent used in enzyme-linked immunosorbent assays (ELISA).
 TMB is a white solid that forms a pale blue-green liquid in solution with ethyl acetate.
 TMB is degraded by sunlight and by fluorescent lights.
+Used to detect hematuria as it turns blue in contact with hemoglobin.

 Enzymatic assay

 TMB can act as a hydrogen donor for the reduction of hydrogen peroxide to water by peroxidase enzymes such as horseradish peroxidase.

 The resulting one-electron oxidation product is a diimine-diamine complex, which causes the solution to take on a blue colour, and this colour change can be read on a spectrophotometer at the wavelengths of 370 and 650 nm.

 The reaction can be halted by addition of acid or another stop reagent.
 Using sulfuric acid turns TMB yellow, with a peak absorbance of 450 nm.
 The amount of converted TMB may be indexed by the amount of 450 nm light it absorbs.